dana-team/container-app-operator/docs/build-from-source/design/lld/shipwright-phase5.md

 - Select the build strategy based on **presence/absence of a build file**:
   `Dockerfile` or `Containerfile` within the repo (respecting `contextDir`).
 - Fail fast with clear `status.conditions` when inputs or policy are missing.
+  - `spec.output` / `spec.output.image` are required by the CRD and treated as mandatory inputs.

 ## Deliverables